Test in a live environment

 End Function

-Please read the .NET MVC PDF documentation page to learn how to render an MVC view as a binary PDF file.
+Please read the .NET MVC PDF Guide documentation to learn how to render an MVC view as a binary PDF file.

 These documents define how XML from a given schema may be converted to an accurate HTML representation and are a well-established standard.